 If everything went fine you should get a notification that the write was successful.

-Now put the SD card into the Pi, connect the USB-C power cable, mirco-HDMI cable, keyboard and mouse.
+Now put the SD card into the Pi, connect the USB-C power cable, micro-HDMI cable, keyboard and mouse.

 And then let’s see if the Pi can boot from the SD card.